AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice.rst

 .. code:: Ada

    type Stack is private;
    procedure Push (This : in out Stack;  Item : Element) with
       Pre  => not Full (This),
       Post => not Empty (This)
               and Top_Element (This) = Item
               and Extent (This) = Extent (This)'Old + 1
               and Unchanged (This'Old, Within => This),
       Global => null;

+"""""""
+Notes
+"""""""

 This rule must be enforced by manual inspection.

 Moreover, the program must be compiled with enabled assertions (GNAT "-gnata" switch) to ensure that the contracts are executed, or a sound static analysis tool such as CodePeer or SPARK toolset should be used to prove that the contracts are always true.

 Applicable vulnerability within ISO TR 24772-2:

-   ?
-6.42 "Violations of the Liskov substitution principle or the contract model [BLP]".
+   * 6.42 "Violations of the Liskov substitution principle or the contract model [BLP]".

 -------------------------------------------------------------
 Do Not Re-Verify Preconditions In Subprogram Bodies (RPP10)